-All Missouri MCSAP partners use Aspen to conduct roadside inspections.
+Updated 6/27/24 - All Missouri MCSAP partners used Aspen to conduct roadside inspections but have since transitioned to SafeSpect starting in September 2023.

 Enter a narrative of the State's overall inspection program, including a description of how the State will monitor its program to ensure effectiveness and consistency.